-Downtown Cannery and Street Projects: In fiscal year 2010-2011, the City entered into a financing agreement in the amount of \$7,065,000 at 4.65 percent interest rate.
+Series A (Federally Taxable): In fiscal year 2021-2022, the City issued \$18,930,000 of Full Faith and Credit Obligations.
+Of this amount, \$3,975,300 has been allocated to the Agency.
 The loan is for urban renewal projects within the City Urban Renewal Agency (URA) boundaries which the Agency pledges the tax increment revenues to pay the financing payments or debt service.
 The outstanding loan carries an Event of Default clause which allows the lender to exercise any remedy available at law or in equity with the exception of acceleration.
-As of June 30, 2022 the balance outstanding on the bank loan was \$3,625,000.
+Interest rates on the bonds are 2.716%.
+As of June 30, 2022 the balance outstanding on the bonds were \$3,975,300.
 Future principal and interest payments on the bond are as follows: